Understanding the intent behind Rule 10-210 • Code File, September 2018

 However, there are systems—such as overhead distribution systems—that already exist.
 These are not going to go away overnight.
 Consequently, each AHJ needs to formulate a plan to deal with them on a case-by-case basis as services are updated and changed.

 The next concern that comes into play is the grounding of the facility at the location of the service.
 On a farm, for instance, you may have extended a service 120 m beyond where the service grounding occurred.
 What is the soil resistivity between these two points?
 How would a lightning strike affect it?
-What would the issue be with a ground penetrating radar (GPR) fault on the utility system?
+What would the issue be with a ground potential rise (GPR) fault on the utility system?

 This is where the issue of equipotential grounding comes into play.
 An equipotential ground is a connection between an electrode and the metallic surfaces of the electrical equipment.